cloudlace/vuetify-dialog-promise/README.md

 ## Features

-* Button labels localised to a large variety of languages (pull requests welcome) - Localisations for the buttons are from the [Dojo toolkit](https://dojotoolkit.org/) i18n.
+* Button labels localised to a large variety of languages (pull requests welcome) - Localisations for the buttons are extracted from the [Dojo toolkit](https://dojotoolkit.org/) i18n.
 * Allows you to inject your own button labels, overriding the defaults
 * Various features of the dialogues and snackbars are configurable (e.g. dialog max width, snackbar location, colour, duration)

-Full description in examples accessible from home page served by `npm run serve`.
+Full description and more examples accessible from home page served by `npm run serve`.

 ## Configurable properties